aseprano/Set/README.md

 ### Size and cleanup of a Set
 You can know the size of a Set, that is the number of total elements in it.
 The size is greather-or-equal to 0.
-Because of a there is the concept of "empty set" or "zero set", Set adds the <strong>empty()</strong> method, which just checks if the size is zero.
+Because of there is the concept of "empty set" or "zero set", Set adds the <strong>empty()</strong> method, which just checks if the size is zero.

 ```
 Set<int> A{1,1,2,2,3,4};